JamesCoyle/custom-element/README.md

 ```

 ## Add a Template
 A template can be added easily by adding a static template getter which returns the template as a string.
 In the following example I'm using Webpack to import the HTML file as a string so I don't need to inline the HTML in the JavaScript file.
-You could also fetch this file via `XMLHttpRequest` or `fetch` if desired, import a javascript file which exports the string, or can just use an inline string if you prefer.
+You could also fetch this file via `XMLHttpRequest` or `fetch`, import a javascript file which exports the string, or can just use an inline string if you prefer.

 ```js
 import CustomElement from '../custom-element.js';